kb100/signal-authenticator/README.md

 of `dirname $(locate pam_permit.so)`, and change the location of the signal-cli binary appropriately.

-Next we need to register the signal-authenticator user's phone number with signal.
+Next register the signal-authenticator user's phone number with signal:

 ```
 sudo su signal-authenticator